Dental hygiene is important to your child’s overall health now and in the future.

 - Reward them with compliments, high-5s and small gifts like stickers once finished

 Regular dental exams are a must for a child’s dental health.
-The American Academy of Pediatric Dentistry recommends that toddlers and school-age children go every 6 months, but your dentist could recommend less or more frequent visits depending on your child’s needs.1
+By the time they’re a year old, each child should see a dentist every 3 to 6 months, but your dentist could recommend less or more frequent visits depending on your child’s needs.1

-In addition to a teeth cleaning during each exam, the dentist might:2
+In addition to a teeth cleaning during each exam, the dentist might:

 - Take digital dental X-rays